mengtest/AFGEngine/README.md

 A fighting game engine in C++
 It is currently in very early stages and it's going through many changes.
-A character data editor, scripting support and rollback netcode are planned.
+A character data editor and scripting support are in progress.
+Rollback netplay code is planned.
 Don't expect it to be usable for anything serious yet.

 ![screenshot](https://user-images.githubusercontent.com/39018575/97825338-20c29b80-1c9d-11eb-9d25-5287eea75cba.png "Rather outdated screenshot")